3D PIC Simulations for Relativistic Jets with a Toroidal Magnetic Field: Results of simulations of a jet with a toroidal magnetic field

-Figures \ref{dphas}e and \ref{dphas}f show $x-\gamma v_{\rm z}$ as a function of $x/\Delta$ for the jet electrons in e$^{\pm}$ and e$^{-}$ - p$^{+}$ jets.
-In the e$^{\pm}$ jet, the jet electrons are gradually accelerated at a later stage as oscillations develop, caused by the kKHI and MI as shown in Fig. \ref{dphas}e.
-In contrast, Fig. \ref{dphas}f shows that in the e$^{-}$ - p$^{+}$ jet electrons are accelerated perpendicularly when decelerated along the $x$-direction due to the MI (or kKHI) (Fig. \ref{dphas}d), which clearly indicates magnetic deflection as also shown in Fig. \ref{bcontours}.
+Figures \ref{dphas}e and \ref{dphas}f, show the $x-\gamma v_{\rm z}$ as a function of $x/\Delta$ for the jet electrons in e$^{\pm}$ and e$^{-}$ - i$^{+}$ jets.
+In the e$^{\pm}$ jet, the jet electrons are strongly pinched around $400 < x/\Delta < 500$ being decelerated, while gradually start to accelerate at the later stages as stratifications develop, caused by the kKHI and MI as shown in Fig. \ref{dphas}e.
+In contrast, Fig. \ref{dphas}f shows that in the e$^{-}$ - i$^{+}$ jet, electrons are accelerated perpendicularly and some of them are reflected (in the case with $m_{\rm p}/m_{\rm e} = 1836$)- this is due to the large mass ratio and the slim jet used in this case - and then decelerated along the $x$-direction due to the MI (or kKHI) (Fig. \ref{dphas}d), which clearly indicates magnetic deflection, as also shown in Fig. \ref{bcontours} and discussed above (Figs. \ref{bcontours}, \ref{econtours}).
+Some of the ambient electrons are also strongly accelerated as they are swept up into the relativistic jet plasma.

-The ambient electrons are strongly accelerated as they are swept up into the relativistic jet plasma.
-Fig. \ref{3DBV} indicates that a similar form of electron acceleration occurs during the dissipation of magnetic fields around $x/\Delta =900$ for the e$^{\pm}$ jet species.
-We note that the acceleration of electrons between $900 <x/\Delta < 1050$ is not due to the electric field of the generated instabilities, but correlated to the dissipation of the magnetic fields.
-The cause of dissipation is due to the termination of the non-linear saturation, as described by \cite{blandford2017}.